Merrell Berner Shift Lace Review Facts

 People who tried the Berner were impressed with how comfortable it felt.
 Users liked the well-cushioned (with Air Cushion) midsole and appreciated that there was even more padding with the shoe's insole.
 Most users were impressed with the fit of the Lace and liked that the shoe also provided adequate arch support.
 The upper, too, composed of leather and canvas was great at delivering proper ventilation, said reviewers.
 The shoe is great for walking

+around.
 One thing users did have an issue with was the shoe's tendency to squeak very loudly.
 Even after a breaking in period, reviewers reported that the annoying squeaking did not seem to subside.
 A minor issue in the grand scheme of things, though.

 The Berner Shift Lace is an incredibly good looking shoe.
 It's meant for casual wear and it's certainly a shoe anyone would be happy to wear with a pair of jeans.
 The Merrell shoe comes in brown, black, or dark charcoal.
 The men's only shoe looks like a classy sports